dart-archive/www.dartlang.org/src/site/tools/webstorm/index.markdown

   the `bin` directory contains tools such as `dart` and `dart2js`.
   The <b>Dartium</b> path specifies the full path to the `Chromium` executable that contains the Dart VM.
-  The IDE ensures that the paths are valid.
+  WebStorm ensures that the paths are valid.
 </aside>
 </li>
 </ol>

-An alternative to Step 2 is to open an existing Dart project, and then open its `pubspec.yaml` file or any of its Dart files.
+An alternative to Step 1
+is to open an existing Dart project, and then open its `pubspec.yaml` file or any of its Dart files.